Fig

 Health Benefits

-- High in natural fiber supporting digestive health and regular bowel function
+- High in soluble fiber promoting digestive health and regularity; historically used as natural laxative

 Buying Guide